xiix0/scam/README.md

-You will be the last person to buy a Chrysler.
+You are dishonest, but never to the point of hurting a friend.